MetPX/sarracenia/doc/design/subscriber.rst

   accept .*
   # rxpipe is a builtin on_file script which writes the name of the file received to
   # a pipe named '.rxpipe' in the current working directory.
+  EOT

-With the *on_file* option, one can specify a built-in sample such as rxpipe.
-With rxpipe, every time a file transfer has completed and is ready for post-processing, it's name is written to the linux named pipe in the current working directory.
+With the *on_file* option, one can specify a processing option such as rxpipe.
+With rxpipe, every time a file transfer has completed and is ready for post-processing, its name is written to the linux pipe (named .rxpipe) in the current working directory.
 So the code for post-processing becomes::

   do_something <.rxpipe